S23-CS131-YUEN-16122/DS_Project_HarryIlanyan/README.md

 # Minesweeper AI

 ## Project Description
 This project implements an AI to play the classic Minesweeper game that wins almost every time.
-The AI uses propositional logic and knowledge inference to make decisions, aiming to safely navigate through the minefield without detonating any mines.
+Minesweeper is a puzzle game consisting of a grid of cells, where some contain hidden “mines.”
+Clicking on a cell that contains a mine detonates the mine and causes the user to lose the game.
+Clicking on a “safe” cell (i.e., a cell that does not contain a mine) reveals a number that indicates how many neighboring cells – where a neighbor is a cell that is one square to the left, right, up, down, or diagonal from the given cell – contain a mine.
+The AI uses propositional logic and knowledge inference to make decisions, aiming to safely navigate the minefield without detonating any mines.

 ## Features
 - **AI Game Logic**: Utilizes a knowledge-based approach to identify safe cells and mines.